Jakhongir0103/datastory/index.md

 - Comparing the iPhone X with other smartphones on the market.
 - Testing various features of the iPhone X, such as the camera, screen, battery, and more.

 Now all of this is great, but we didn't really see how videos about those specific topics impacted the overall channel growth.
 Let's see the growth of those channels that were publishing videos in the pre-release period.
-We can measure it with trend rate 3 metrices: ratio of new subscribers to the total number of subscribers, ratio of new views to the total number of views, and the number of subscribers itself:
+We can measure it with trend rate 2 metrices: the ratio of new subscribers to the total number of subscribers, and the ratio of new views to the total number of views:

 <script>
 function showFrame8(frameId) {